 Founders Stephen Wilcox and George Babcock partnered in 1867 to form Babcock, Wilcox, and Company.
 These two men founded the company to manufacture the water tube boiler.
 Wilcox invented the water boiler and received a patent for it in 1856.

-In 1881, the Pearl Street Power Station in New York City became the first electrical station in the U.S., and it was powered by these boilers.
-By 1902, their boilers were powering the New York subway system.
+In 1881, the Pearl Street Power Station in New York City became the first electrical station in the U.S. These boilers powered the station.
+By 1902, boilers were powering the entire New York subway system.

-Over the years, Babcock & Wilcox continued to provide the government and other institutions with boilers.
+Over the years, as Babcock & Wilcox improved their designs, they continued to provide the government and other institutions with boilers.
 Advances included components for powering nuclear submarines and aircraft carriers.

 Products Made with Asbestos

-Some material is needed to protect people and machinery from the high heat and potential fire risks of boilers and similar products.
-Several components in boilers and its accessories had asbestos used to insulate them and to protect against fire.
+Some material is needed to protect people and machinery from high heat and potential fire risks of boilers and similar products, so it is not surprising that several boiler components and accessories contained asbestos to insulate them and protect against fire.

-As an example one of these claims, a pipefitter in the U.S. Navy was diagnosed with mesothelioma.
-The court awarded him nearly $3 million in compensation, to be paid by Babcock & Wilcox and other defendants.
-Another suit against the company also ended in an award, but this time to the family of a deceased Navy veteran who worked as a fireman striker and as a machinist.
+As an example, one claim involved a pipefitter in the U.S. Navy who was diagnosed with mesothelioma.
+Eventually, the court awarded him nearly $3 million in compensation from Babcock & Wilcox and other defendants.
+Another suit against the company ended in an award to the family of a deceased Navy veteran who worked as a fireman striker and machinist.

 Babcock & Wilcox Asbestos Trust Fund

 The Babcock & Wilcox trust is facing scrutiny, investigation, and possible legal action against it.
-Attorneys general from several states have initiated action to investigate the trust and the asbestos trusts set up by several other companies.
+Attorneys general from several states initiated action to investigate the trust and those established by several other companies.

-Page edited by Dave Foster
+Page Edited by Patient Advocate Dave Foster